-EROSION AND AREAS WITH HIGH EROSION POTENTIAL
+2.4 EROSION AND AREAS WITH HIGH EROSION POTENTIAL

-Monitoring of the erosion site showed that there had been minimal change since the previous inspection.
+Monitoring of the identified erosion sites showed that there has been an overall minimal change since the previous inspection with some active erosion at Site 1 (tunnelling) and Site 4 (slumping).
+No new erosion locations were identified as part of the 2023 wet season inspection.
 This would indicate that the erosion has somewhat stabilised.
-Between October 2021 and April 2022 Wotonga received approximately 415 millimetres of rain (Bureau of Meteorology - Moranbah Airport Weather station).
-This is approximately 4/5th of the annual rainfall so it is likely any major erosion would most likely have occurred within the wet season.
+Between November 2022 and May 2023 Wotonga received approximately 541 millimetres of rain (Bureau of Meteorology - Moranbah Airport Weather station).
+This is approximately the average annual rainfall so it is likely any major erosion would most likely have occurred within the wet season.

-The non-marine sediment-derived soils present within the offset site are highly susceptible to erosion.
 Erosion has occurred onsite due to both wind and water erosive forces and has been exacerbated by past land management practices including land clearing and grazing.

-A large area of erosion, likely due to the loss of topsoil which is thin and susceptible to mobilisation which is a characteristic of the region and soil type, and concentrated water flow is present in the centre of the active offset area north of Brook Creek (PM04).
-The soil in the region is known to be sodic and highly erosive with the A and B horizons, particularly so.
+A large area of erosion is present in the centre of the active offset area north of Brook Creek (Site 2).
+It is likely due to the loss of topsoil, which is thin and susceptible to mobilisation, a characteristic trait of the region and soil type.
+The soil in the region is known to be sodic and highly erosive within the A and B horizons, particularly.
 When topsoil is lost through land practices or earthmoving the subsoil rapidly mobilises with weak cohesive forces binding the soil resulting in rapid soil loss and continuing land degradation.
-Some organic matter has accumulated in the last 6 months in this area, which may further develop and improve the soil characteristics.
+Some organic matter has accumulated in the last 6 months in this area and vegetation cover continues to increase, which may further develop and improve the soil characteristics.
 The area should continue to be monitored as these conditions can be difficult to manage and require a systematic and pragmatic approach ensuring goals and outcomes can be achieved and mitigation measures do not negatively affect other environmental values or result in further erosion in other areas of the catchment.
-The low-nutrient nature of the soil then makes it difficult for vegetation to recolonise the area and active revegetation planting or seeding may be required.
+The low-nutrient nature of the soil makes it difficult for vegetation to recolonise the area and active revegetation planting or seeding may be required if vegetation colonisation does not continue.